sebascastillo89/filmtasy/README.md

 **Filmtasy** is a SWAPI client for React.
 The [Star Wars API, or "SWAPI"](https://swapi.dev/) (Swah-pee) is the world's first quantified and programmatically-accessible data source for all the data from the Star Wars canon universe!

 (\*) **Learning area**: Filmtasy is my first React App.
-This project allow me to experience and learn a new framework and its a huge source of training and self-development
+This project allow me to experience and learn a new framework and its a huge source of training and self-development.
+In this area, you have to deal with bugs and technical debt.

 ## Demo